Adipat2003/Linux-Based-Operating-System/README.md

 ## Exception and Interrupt Handling
 - Handles exceptions and interrupts.
 - The exception handler uses the printing support to report errors when an exception occurs in the kernel, and should squash any user-level program that produces an exception, returning control to the shell (the shell should not cause an exception in a working OS).

-## Extra Credit
-- Extra credit is available for implementing user-level signals and dynamic memory allocation.

-## Troubleshooting
-- Includes debugging with QEMU and resolving compile errors related to image corruption.

-## Teamwork
-- Emphasizes teamwork in grading, with individual contributions affecting the final score.

-## Disclaimer
-- This OS is part of an academic course and is meant for educational purposes only.